awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

     + Applications that use other output formats, such as text or csv, that already use EMRFS direct write\.

 **Known Issues**
++ JupyterHub
   + Using configuration classifications to set up JupyterHub and individual Jupyter notebooks when you create a cluster is not supported\.
 Edit the jupyterhub\_config\.py file and jupyter\_notebook\_config\.py files for each user manually\.
 For more information, see [Configuring JupyterHub](emr-jupyterhub-configure.md)\.
+  + JupyterHub fails to start on clusters within a private subnet, failing with the message `Error: ENOENT: no such file or directory, open '/etc/jupyter/conf/server.crt' `\.
+This is caused by an error in the script that generates self\-signed certificates\.
+Use the following workaround to generate self\-signed certificates\.
+All commands are executed while connected to the master node\.

+    1. Copy the certificate generation script from the container to the master node:

+       ```
+       sudo docker cp jupyterhub:/tmp/gen_self_signed_cert.sh ./
+       ```

+    1. Use a text editor to change line 23 to change public hostname to local hostname as shown below:

+       ```
+       local hostname=$(curl -s $EC2_METADATA_SERVICE_URI/local-hostname)
+       ```

+    1. Run the script to generate self\-signed certificates:

+       ```
+       sudo bash ./gen_self_signed_cert.sh
+       ```

+    1. Move the certificate files that the script generates to the `/etc/jupyter/conf/` directory:

+       ```
+       sudo mv /tmp/server.crt /tmp/server.key /etc/jupyter/conf/
+       ```

+    You can `tail` the `jupyter.log` file to verify that JupyterHub restarted and is returning a 200 response code\.
+For example:

+    ```
+    tail -f /var/log/jupyter/jupyter.log
+    ```

+    This should return a response similar to the following:

+    ```
+    # [I 2018-06-14 18:56:51.356 JupyterHub app:1581] JupyterHub is now running at https://:9443/
+    # 19:01:51.359 - info: [ConfigProxy] 200 GET /api/routes
+    ```

 **5\.14\.0 Component Versions**